 BYRDIE: What is your idea of a fun workout to keep you motivated and balance out the everyday conditioning?

 JG: "I think it's important for those looking to be inspired is to find something you love doing.
 For me, I love flying trapeze, being outside and climbing—trees, rocks, buildings—the Santa Monica rings.
 It's just all about fun.
 I think it's really important to not be afraid to look dumb trying something for the first time.
 That's one of the reasons I've learned so many different skills—because I know if I'm a beginner I'll probably look dumb doing it, and that's totally fine and normal.
 So I'll just look dumb doing it for a while until I figure it out because it's fun to have that freedom."

 BYRDIE: How did your background being a stunt woman help you get so far on America Ninja Warrior?

 JG: "The course is designed to test how well-rounded you are.
 Since my specialty is doing weird, different activities, I'm pretty good at adapting and figuring out obstacles, and predicting how they're going to be weird and throw you off, and adjusting to that.
 What I was missing were specific muscle groups and strength.
 So it was very straight forward for me to know what to work on, which is grip strength, pull-ups, and explosive leg power, but it's different for everybody."

 BYRDIE: What fun workout classes are good for getting out of a workout rut and having a little bit of fun?

 JG: "Anti-gravity yoga classes.
 You're in circus-like hammocks holding yoga poses which is great for learning air-awareness.
 Flying Trapeze for sure!
 In Los Angeles, there's Richie Gaona's Flying Trapeze and Hollywood Aerial Arts."

-What is your favorite workout to help you get out of a fitness rut?
-Tell us in the comments below and take a peek at our favorite cleansers to help with post-workout skin.
+Next, take a peek at our favorite cleansers to help with post-workout skin.